DyloG783/gamer-buddy/README.md

 dgdevelopment65@gmail.com

 Need help with:
-- multiple accounts to test with giving I can't use credentials provider?
 - storing only 1 instance of a token in a DB table?
-- Text searh only working either with not other selections?
-- can't cache all games from db as it's over 2mb.
-If I create a route to only fetch searched games how would I manage all the possibilities in a db query?
 - Good looking css?
 - code review main pages?
 - 'ButtonAddGame / ButtonRemoveGame' almost identical except for different api routes.
-Should these be merged?
+Should these be merged? = pass different onvclick handler
 - userIds in url for routing not good?

 ---